adbar/trafilatura/docs/usage-cli.rst

                         write results in a specified directory (relative path) -u, --URL URL         custom URL download
-  --feed FEED           look for feeds and/or pass a feed URL as input --sitemap SITEMAP     look for sitemaps URLs for the given website --list                return a list of URLs without downloading them -b, --blacklist BLACKLIST
+  --feed FEED           look for feeds and/or pass a feed URL as input --sitemap SITEMAP     look for sitemaps for the given website and/or enter a
+                        sitemap URL
+  --list                return a list of URLs without downloading them -b, --blacklist BLACKLIST
-                        name of file containing already processed or unwanted URLs to discard during batch processing --backup-dir BACKUP_DIR
+                        name of file containing already processed or unwanted URLs to discard during batch processing --url-filter URL_FILTER
+                        only process/output URLs containing these patterns
+                        (space-separated strings)
+  --backup-dir BACKUP_DIR
-                        Preserve a copy of downloaded files in a backup directory
+                        preserve a copy of downloaded files in a backup directory
-  --timeout             Use timeout for file conversion to prevent bugs --parallel PARALLEL   Specify a number of cores/threads for parallel
+  --timeout             use timeout for file conversion to prevent bugs --parallel PARALLEL   specify a number of cores/threads for parallel
                         downloads and/or processing
-  --keep-dirs           Keep input directory structure and file names --hash-as-name        Use file content hash as output file name (for
+  --keep-dirs           keep input directory structure and file names --hash-as-name        use file content hash as output file name (for
-                        deduplication) instead of random default
+                        deduplication) instead of random default --archived            try to fetch URLs from the Internet Archive if downloads fail

 Format:
   Selection of the output format